gnaderi/phorest-techtest-ghodrat/README.md

 # Build and Run Salon Project Note

 ## Salon Project
-* I have used Java(jdk17) , Gradle, Spring Boot, RESTFUL webservice withe GUI using Thymeleaf(https://www.thymeleaf.org/)
+* I have used Java(jdk17) , Gradle  7.4, Spring Boot, RESTFUL webservice withe GUI using Thymeleaf(https://www.thymeleaf.org/)
 * I have used spring for IOC, Spring JPA and Spring Boot
 * I used H2 Database Engine - it is good for rapid prototyping and development, but not suitable for production at least in most cases.
 * Docker file